 They built just 500 of these units because Henney found that the Junior’s production costs were higher than the selling price causing a $300 loss on every unit.
 Because of the loss, Henney/Packard raised the price of the Junior midway from $3,333 to $4,333, which increased profits per unit but sales fell dramatically.

 This unit is in beautiful condition.
 The newer paint, updated interior and brilliant chrome makes this a great museum piece or just a great car to own and enjoy.
 The lights and siren are still working.
 The interior is adorned with red and white vinyl throughout complete with cabinets and a real working gurney.
 Powered by a 327 Packard straight 8 and paired with a Packard Ultramatic Automatic Transmission makes it easy and fun to drive.
 Make this the next Packard in your collection.
 It is certainly going to turn heads wherever it goes.

 More info: Listing has ended.
-Search on eBay for similar 1954 Packard Clipper
+Click to search on eBay for similar 1954 Packard Clipper (Affiliate link)

 Seller's other items: ellingsonmotorcars